LIMOSA Declaration: A Guide for Contractors Working in Belgium

 This is filed online with all of the required details.
 You will need to include the following personal details, in addition to the work details:

 - Date of birth and gender

 - Home address

 - Home ID number (i.e. passport)

 When should you file a LIMOSA declaration?

 You will need to file your LIMOSA declaration online and get a receipt (the LIMOSA-1 certificate) before you begin work.
 The reason is that you have to give the receipt to your Belgian client, or they are required to report you to the authorities.

-There is a benefit to having the LIMOSA declaration since it does assure your client that you are a credible international contractor registered in Belgium, and you have all the necessary work approvals and identification.
+There is a benefit to having this declaration since it does assure your client that you are a credible international contractor registered in Belgium, and that you have all the necessary work approvals and identification.

 How long is the LIMOSA declaration valid?

-The maximum validity for a single LIMOSA declaration is 24 months (initial 12 months with 12 month extension), and then you will have to file a new one.
-If you start a new contract or client, you will also have to file another LIMOSA declaration for that job.
+The maximum validity is 24 months (initial 12 months with a 12-month extension), and then you will have to file a new one.
+If you start a new contract or client, you will also have to file another declaration for that job.